WAOK

-WAOK (1380 AM) is a commercial radio station in Atlanta, Georgia.
-It is owned by Audacy, Inc. and airs a talk radio format aimed at the African American community.
-WAOK has local hosts in morning and afternoon drive time with the syndicated Rev. Al Sharpton Show heard in early afternoons.
+WAOK (1380 AM) is a commercial radio station, owned by Audacy, Inc., in Atlanta, Georgia.
 WAOK broadcasts from studios at Colony Square in Midtown Atlanta.
 It is Atlanta's third-oldest continuously licensed broadcast station and the fifth oldest in Georgia.

 WAOK is a Class B station.
-It is powered at 25,000 watts during the daytime using a non-directional antenna.
-But to protect other stations on AM 1380 at night, when radio waves travel farther, it reduces power to 4,200 watts and uses a directional antenna.
-The transmitter is on Chalmers Drive NW in Atlanta, near the Ralph David Abernathy Freeway (Interstate 20).
+Its transmitter site is on Chalmers Drive, Northwest, in Atlanta, near the Ralph David Abernathy Freeway (Interstate 20).
+It operates with a power of 25,000 watts during the daytime, using a non-directional antenna.
+At night, when AM radio signals travel farther, in order to protect other stations on AM 1380 it reduces power to 4,200 watts and uses a directional antenna.

+WAOK airs a talk radio format aimed at the African American community.
+It has local hosts in morning and afternoon drive time with the syndicated Rev. Al Sharpton Show heard in early afternoons.
 WAOK is also heard on the HD3 subchannel of sister station 103.3 WVEE.

 History

 The station was first licensed, as WRBI, in early 1928 to Kents Furniture & Music Store in Tifton, Georgia.
-The original call sign was randomly assigned from a sequential roster of available call letters, and was changed to WJTL on June 1, 1931, and to WATL on November 25, 1935.
+The original call sign was randomly assigned from a sequential roster of available call letters.
+It was changed to WJTL on June 1, 1931, and to WATL on November 25, 1935.

-In June 1931 ownership was transferred to Oglethorpe University, broadcasting on 1370 kilocycles, at 100 watts.
+In June 1931 ownership was transferred to Oglethorpe University, broadcasting on 1370 kilocycles, with 100 watts.
 By 1940, the station was owned by the Atlanta Broadcasting Company and had its power increased to 250 watts.
 WATL was Atlanta's network affiliate for the Mutual Broadcasting System.

-With the implementation of the North American Regional Broadcasting Agreement (NARBA) in 1941, the frequency shifted to 1400 kHz, but the station still only transmitted with 250 watts.
+With the implementation of the North American Regional Broadcasting Agreement (NARBA) in 1941, the frequency was shifted to 1400 kHz, but the station still only transmitted with 250 watts.
 By contrast, AM 750 WSB was running the maximum power of 50,000 watts and AM 590 WAGA (now WDWD) was running 5,000 watts.
 In the 1940s, the station got Federal Communications Commission (FCC) permission to move to 1380 kHz.
 It increased its power to 5,000 watts around the clock, using a directional antenna after sunset to protect other stations on AM 1380.

 WAOK R&B

 On March 15, 1954, WATL changed its call sign to WAOK.
 It adopted a rhythm and blues and traditional black gospel music format.
 Featured performers included legendary R&B disc jockey Zenas "Daddy" Sears and local musician Piano Red, as well as early shock jock Alley Pat Patrick and singer Zilla Mays, the "Dream Girl", who broadcast sultry talk and soft music in the early-morning hours.
-The studios were moved from 201 Henry Grady Building to a new facility at 70 Houston Street NE.
+The studios were moved from 201 Henry Grady Building to a new facility at 70 Houston Street, Northeast.

 WAOK was acquired by The Atlanta OK Broadcasting Company in January 1956.
 Stan Raymond, Zenas Sears and Dorothy Lester each were one third owners.
 The AOK designation preceded the popular astronaut slang expression A-OK by many years.